-The main thing to remember is that if you aren't going to use HDMI-CEC, then it is best to switch off CEC control in all your devices.
+The main thing to remember is that if you aren’t using HDMI-CEC, it is best to switch off the CEC control in all your devices.

-This will keep things simpler and make sure you don't get unpredictable behavior when using the universal remote.
+This will keep things more straightforward and ensure you don’t get unpredictable behavior when using the universal remote.